 If you believe that you have been the victim of sexual harassment, please contact us.
 We will help and advise you with your claim and what steps you can take to help stop the harassment.
 We have over thirty years experience and will deal sensitively with your case.

 Remember there is a six month time limit for making a claim.
 You must take a claim within six months of the last act of harassment.
 The time limit can be increased on rare occasions for reasonable cause.
-You can contact us by clicking on the blue button and filling in the details.
+You can contact us by clicking on the orange Yes!
+Tell Me More button below and filling in the details.
 We will contact you at a time that suits.

 For more on discrimination and equality see